-e.
+- e.
 Funding to Process Section 408 Requests under Section 214.
 Funds may also be accepted under the authority of Section 214 of WRDA 2000, as amended, to expedite the review and evaluation of a Section 408 request.
 Funds may only be accepted from non-federal public entities.
 Examples of acceptable uses include, but are not limited to Agency Technical Review, real estate evaluation, copying or other clerical/support tasks, site visits, travel, coordination activities, additional personnel (including support/clerical staff), contracting support for technical services and environmental review and filing the environmental compliance documents.
-The processes applicable to accepting funds under the authority of Section 214 of WRDA 2000, as amended, are contained in Appendix G.
+The processes applicable to accepting funds under the authority of Section 214 or WRDA 2000, as amended, are contained in Appendix G. - f.

-f.
 Federal Transportation Projects.
 In certain circumstances for alterations necessary for federal transportation projects, USACE may accept and expend funds provided by a state DOT agency pursuant to section 6002(j) of Public Law 109-59 (codified at 23 USC 139(j)) provided the Secretary of Transportation finds such review activities directly and meaningfully contribute to an underlying transportation project.
-In such cases, USACE only may accept funds in amounts necessary for USACE to meet the time limits for environmental review established for the project and may only accept funds for activities beyond the normal and ordinary capabilities permitted by USACE's general appropriations.
-The processes applicable to accepting funds under the authority of 23 USC 139(j) are contained in Appendix G; and, g.
+In such cases, USACE only may accept funds in amounts necessary for USACE to meet the time limits for environmental review established for the project and may only accept funds for activities beyond the normal and ordinary capabilities permitted by USACE's general appropriations; and, - g.
 Funding to Process Section 408 Requests under Section 204(b).
-Water Resources Development Act of 1986, as amended, Section 204(b) allows non-federal interests to contract with USACE to provide technical assistance in obtaining all necessary permits, which includes Section 408 permission, associated with non-federal improvements to navigation features pursuant to Section 204(a) of WRDA 86.

-9. Vertical Teaming.
+Water Resources Development Act of 1986, as amended, Section 204(b) allows non-federal interests to contract with USACE to provide technical assistance in obtaining all necessary permits, which includes Section 408 permission, associated with non-federal improvements to navigation features pursuant to Section 204(a) of WRDA 86. - 9.
+Vertical Teaming.
 Vertical teaming between the district, division, and HQUSACE is encouraged when there is doubt as to the appropriate course of action related to the application of this guidance.
 Vertical teaming is also recommended to promote early coordination of potential alterations that may have Congressional interest or policy implications.
 Please coordinate through the appropriate HQUSACE's RIT.